← Free Tools

 The Bitcoin comparison

-The Bitcoin comparison uses actual year-end closing prices from 2014 through 2024.
-We simulate a simple dollar-cost averaging strategy: investing your monthly equivalent amount once per year at that year's closing price.
-This is a simplified model. real DCA would be monthly.
-Past performance does not predict future results.
-Bitcoin is volatile and you could lose money.
+The Bitcoin side uses actual year-end closing prices from 2014 through 2024 and simulates investing your monthly equivalent once per year at that price.
+A simplified model; real DCA would be monthly.
+Past performance does not predict future results, and Bitcoin is volatile.

 Data sources

-Inflation data.
-U.S. Bureau of Labor Statistics (bls.gov).
-Bitcoin price data. historical closing prices, CoinGecko.
+Inflation data: U.S. Bureau of Labor Statistics (bls.gov).
+Bitcoin prices: historical closing prices via CoinGecko.

 Explore More Tools